kaputnikGo/PilferShushJammer/README.md

 **when you include an instance of MediaRecorder in a foreground service.**

 **TODO:**
-- change wording for caveats, false positives - "possible indication of NUHF/ACR"
-- Voice Interactive Adverts additions
+- rebuild the active jammer (testing with Oboe)
+- icon graphic changes for Android
 - check errors from BackgroundChecker.java:192 (input dispatching timed out)
-- rebuild the active jammer
 - consider add DEBUG switch in About dialog
 - consider setCameraDisabled(ComponentName admin, boolean disabled) in menu, to run with passive

 **Changes:**
-- bugfix for permissions deny, rationale
+- change wording for caveats, false positives - "possible indication of NUHF/ACR"
+- Voice Interactive Adverts additions

    vers.
 3.1.2
    - min API 18 (4.3)